One of my students sent me this question:

 "Do you feel that needling is better than chemical peels?"

 Not in the same sitting, but certainly if we wish to improve the skin appearance at the surface level, we would recommend a course of peels.
-Following that, if the skin needs further rejuvenation treatments, tightening and reducing the appearance of deeper wrinkles than a course of micro needling will certainly be beneficial.
+Following that, if the skin needs further rejuvenation treatments, tightening and reducing the appearance of deeper wrinkles, then a course of micro-needling will undoubtedly be beneficial.